Aiyush-G/Aiyush-G/README.md

 - 💬 Ask me about ...
 Godot / Python / Indesign / Blogging
 - 📫 How to reach me: ... linkedin (below)
 - 😄 Pronouns: ... he / him
 - ⚡ Fun fact: ...
+I was in the top 2.5% in OpenAIs Codex Competition 2021.
 I was a winner in a global NASA competition in 2020!

 #### My Recent Blog Posts @ Ooshimus.com
 <!-- HASHNODE_BLOG:START -->